WangZhekun/blockchain-explorer/client/README.md

 Also note that using some newer syntax features like `for...of` or `[...nonArrayValue]` causes Babel to emit code that depends on ES6 runtime features and might not work without a polyfill.
 When in doubt, use [Babel REPL](https://babeljs.io/repl/) to see what any specific syntax compiles down to.

-## Syntax Highlighting in the Editor
+## Syntax Highlighting in the Editor 编辑器中的语法高亮

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

-## Displaying Lint Output in the Editor
+## Displaying Lint Output in the Editor 在编辑器中展示Lint的输出

 >Note: this feature is available with `react-scripts@0.2.0` and higher.<br>
 >It also only works with npm 3 or higher.